bloominghowl/Dziku/README.md

 # Dziku:

+## Description
 Dziku is a user-friendly task management application built with Vue.js.
 Dziku empowers you to organize your daily tasks and stay on top of your goals.

-Features:
+## Features:

-Add and Manage Tasks: Create new tasks, edit existing ones, and mark them complete as you progress.
+### Task Management:
+- Add new tasks with clear descriptions.
+- Edit existing tasks to update details.
-Task Categorization (Planned): Organize your tasks by categories like business, personal, school, errands, chores, health & fitness, or hobbies (more categories can be added!).
+- Task Categorization: Organize tasks by category (business, personal, school, errands) for better focus.
+- Clean and Intuitive Interface:
+- Modern and minimalist design for a clutter-free experience.
+- Responsive layout ensures optimal viewing across various devices (desktop, mobile, tablet).

+### Planned Features (Future Development):
+- <b>Task completion:</b> Mark tasks as complete as you progress, providing a sense of accomplishment.
-Prioritization (Planned): Focus on what matters most!
-Mark tasks as high, medium, or low priority to prioritize crucial items.
+- Task Prioritization: Mark tasks as high, medium, or low priority to prioritize crucial items and ensure you tackle the most important ones first.
-Due Dates (Planned): Never miss a deadline!
-Assign due dates to your tasks for a clear overview of your schedule.
+- Due Dates: Assign due dates to tasks for a clear overview of your schedule and to avoid missing deadlines.
-Clean and Intuitive Interface: Dziku boasts a modern and user-friendly design that makes managing your tasks a breeze.
-Getting Started:
+- User Accounts: Create user accounts to save your tasks and access them from any device (planned).
+This allows for task syncing across devices for ultimate convenience.

 Clone the Repository: Use git clone https://github.com/bloominghowl/todo-vue.git to clone this repository to your local machine.
 Install Dependencies: Navigate to the project directory and run npm install to install all required dependencies.